cmsc320/fall2019/project2/README.md

 ## Submission

-Prepare and knit an Jupyter notebook that includes for each Problem: (a) code to carry out the step discussed, (b) output showing the result of your code, and (c) a short prose description of how your code works.
+Prepare a Jupyter notebook that includes for each Problem: (a) code to carry out the step discussed, (b) output showing the result of your code, and (c) a short prose description of how your code works.
 Remember, the writeup you are preparing is intended to communicate your data analysis effectively.
 Thoughtlessly showing large amounts of output in your writeup defeats that purpose.

 All axes in plots should be labeled in an informative manner.
 Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.